Frequently asked questions

 or search for MHRA Yellow Card in the Google Play or Apple App Store.
 By reporting side effects, you can help provide more information on the safety of this medicine.

 No, HPV vaccination happens around the world.
-As of May 2021, 109 countries have introduced an HPV vaccination programme and a further 24 countries have programmes in planning.
-More than 80 million people have been HPV vaccinated worldwide.
+More than 80 million people have been vaccinated against HPV worldwide.

-Parents, carers or guardians would usually need to give consent for a child to receive the vaccine on the NHS.
+Parents, carers or guardians would usually need to give consent for a child to receive the vaccine on the NHS National Immunisation Programme.
 School nurses, practice nurses and doctors will always aim to work with parents, carers or guardians where possible.
-When you get the consent form from your child’s school, you will need to sign it and return it for your child to be vaccinated.
-You should also sign it and return it if you don’t want your child vaccinated.
-That way, your decision will be as clear as possible to the school.

 If a nurse or doctor is reassured that a child has the understanding to consent to the vaccine for themselves then this may be possible.
 If you can’t come to an agreement, contact your school nurse, practice nurse or doctor to help you discuss it further.